 When you first launch your EKM online shop, it’s a proud moment where your last few weeks or months of work have come to fruition and you now have an online platform with which you can retail your goods online.
-However, to make a successful online shop takes more than just building and creating; daily maintenance and research still need to be invested in order to ensure it’s longevity and profitability.
+However, making a successful online shop takes more than just building and creating; daily maintenance and research still need to be invested in order to ensure its longevity and profitability.
 By working through the different aspects listed below and answering them honestly, you’ll be able to quickly ascertain what is missing and be able to rectify the issues to encourage sales on your EKM online shop.

 The first area to consider is the content of the shop itself.
 Incorrect settings, bad customer experience and missing content can quickly cause visitors to avoid your shop instead of buying from it.

 Don’t launch your shop without a domain name, and when you have added the domain name, ensure that this has been pointed correctly with the domain name displayed on every page of your EKM online shop.
 This is done by creating two A Records on the domain with your domain provider, which you can read more about in these Guides.
 If your domain has been purchased from EKM Domains, it should be pointed correctly at your shop automatically.

 2. Non-responsive Theme

 You may be attached to the Theme you’re using on your shop at the moment, but if it’s not responsive, you’re already creating a bad user experience for customers visiting your shop using mobile phones, tablets and pads.
 This can put potential customers off from shopping with you.
 You need to upgrade your Theme to a responsive one to include these visitors and encourage their patronage.
 Aerial is a good example of a responsive Theme.